SeanHorner/tech_stack_notes/MongoDB.md

 ## What are BSONs?

 Binary JSON objects which have a few more datatypes than normal JSON objects, such as datetime, byte array, Double, Decimal, 32-bit Int, and 64-bit Int.

+## What is multiplicity?

+Multiplicity describes how many of one object in a database can be connected to another.
+It comes in three variaties:
+- 1-to-1
+  - A 1-to-1 relationship occurs when each object can only have one corresponding object to which it is attached.
+For example, the relationship between a principal and their school.
+Each school only has one principal and each principal is responsible for only one school.
+- 1-to-N
+  - A 1-to-N relationship occurs when one object can be related to many others in a corresponding set, but those in the corresponding set can only have a relationship to one object in the first set.
+For example, the relationship between a mother and her children is 1-to-N, because one mother may have many children, but each child only has one mother.
+Another example is the relationship between a school and its students: a school can have many students enrolled, but each student attends only one school.
+- N-to-N
+  - An N-to-N relationship occurs when objects in both sets can have relationships to multiple objects in the other set.
+For example, the relationship between teachers and students.
+Each teacher is responsible for teaching many students in a class, and each student has many teachers, one for each subject.

+## What is cardinality?

+Cardinality is the size of the N in 1-to-N and N-to-N relationships.
+For example, the cardinality of the relationship between teachers and students (in the N-to-N example above) is on the order of dozens (we can say between 1-3 dozen students per class) and that the cardinality of the relationship between students and teachers is on the order of 10 (generally each student takes 6-10 classes per semester).
+It should be noted that cardinality is directional, in the example given which direction of the N-to-N relationship you're looking at changes the cardinality of the relationship.

 ## If using replication, can some members use journaling and others not?